ryan-hunt-fed/Dev-Academy-Final-Project/README.md

 Agile rituals

 - Stand ups
 - Physical kanban
-- Sprints
+- Sprints - 1 day per sprint or all tasks complete
 - Team huddles
 - Check in’s
+- Reflections/Retro - at end of day.

 How will you survive (Will you eat together?
 How will you break the tension?
 What is your fun times plan?)